ctm/mb2-doc/src/new_to_poker.md

 # New to Poker?

 If you're new to poker, mb2 might be a little overwhelming.
-The current mb2 user base is a group of people who already have quite a lot of online poker experience.
+The current mb2 player base is a group of people who already have quite a lot of online poker experience.
 Most of the current participants know each other or want to help test the software or like the fact that mb2 deals a lot of esoteric games.